 Having your teeth straightened is a very important decision!
-With straight teeth you can have an easy time maintaining your overall oral hygiene.
-Also, straight teeth reduces the risks for gum disease and tooth decay.
+With straight teeth, you can have an easy time maintaining your overall oral hygiene.
+Also, straight teeth reduce the risks for gum disease and tooth decay.

 Things to Consider

 There is no doubt both orthodontic treatment methods are effective in correcting orthodontic issues, but there are several things you should consider when selecting a highly recommended treatment for you.
 They include;